AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

   --max-scheduled-transaction-time-per-block-ms arg (=100)
                                         Maximum wall-clock time, in
                                         milliseconds, spent retiring scheduled
+                                        transactions (and incoming transactions
+                                        according to incoming-defer-ratio) in
-                                        transactions in any block before
-                                        returning to normal transaction
+                                        any block before returning to normal
-                                        processing.
+                                        transaction processing.
   --subjective-cpu-leeway-us arg (=31000)
                                         Time in microseconds allowed for a
                                         transaction that starts with